hetznercloud/fleeting-plugin-hetzner/docs/references/configuration.md

 ## Autoscaler configuration

-The [`[runners.autoscaler]` section](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#the-runnersautoscaler-section) have parameters that may interest you:
+Below are parameters from the [`[runners.autoscaler]` section](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#the-runnersautoscaler-section) that are important for our plugin:

 <table>
   <tr>